Pub: Decline in Britain

 The number of pubs in the UK has declined year on year at least since 1982.
 Various reasons are put forward for this, such as the failure of some establishments to keep up with customer requirements.
 Others claim the smoking ban of 2007, intense competition from gastro-pubs, the availability of cheap alcohol in supermarkets or the general economic climate are either to blame, or are factors in the decline.
 Changes in demographics may be an additional factor.
 In 2015 the rate of pub closures came under the scrutiny of Parliament in the UK, with a promise of legislation to improve relations between owners and tenants.
 The Lost Pubs Project listed over 45,000 closed English pubs in June 2025, with photographs of over 33,000.
 In the fifteen years to 2017 a quarter of London's pubs had closed.
 The closures have been ascribed to factors such as changing tastes and a rise in the cost of beer due to tax increases.
 Some London boroughs where there has been an increase in British Muslim population—Islam forbids alcohol to its adherents—have seen a high amount of closures.

 The industry suffered a major decline from 2020, due to reduced trade during the COVID-19 pandemic, followed by the wave of inflation that increased prices.
 By June 2022, pub numbers in England and Wales had fallen to a record low of 39,970, a loss of 7,000 in 10 years.
 Pubs also found it difficult to hire enough staff, with 142,000 jobs unfilled in the accommodation and food services sector by 2023.
 Figures published in 2023 showed that the rate of pub loss, equivalent to two closures a day, was increasing and that 39,404 pubs in England and Wales remained open at the end of June.
+The British Beer and Pub Association reported that nearly 300 pubs closed across England and Wales in 2024—the equivalent of around six per week—with the closures estimated to have cost more than 4,500 jobs.
+Figures published in 2026 showed the decline increasing, with the loss of 2,400 jobs in the first quarter alone.